MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

   *Conceptualization* ([🐈](https://arxiv.org/pdf/2305.04808.pdf), [🚗](https://arxiv.org/pdf/2305.14869.pdf))
 - Commonsense Knowledge Graph Construction and Reasoning in E-Commerce Domain
 - Event Calculus for Event Representation and Reasoning

-<small>I am typically open to supervising highly motivated and academically strong undergraduate students at HKUST who are interested in NLP.
-If you would like to collaborate with me, please feel free to send me an email with your CV and unofficial transcript.
-My email can be found at the left.</small>

 ## Education